A fun spin on pesto eggs that are all the rage right now! They’re soft and fluffy and only 2 ingredients too!

 - Salt & pepper

-- Place all the egg whites in bowl and beat them with an electric mixer for 2-3 minutes until stiff peaks form.
+- Next place all the egg whites in bowl and beat them with together an electric mixer for 2-3 minutes until stiff peaks form.

-- Then very gently fold in the pesto.
+- Then very gently fold the pesto into your egg whites.
 (This DOES NOT need to be fully combined!
 Just fold the pesto in a few times to get a “streaked” look.
-NOTE: If you mix the egg whites too much then they’ll start to deflate and you’ll end up with flat egg clouds.)
+If you mix the egg whites too much then they’ll start to deflate and you’ll end up with flat egg clouds.)

 - Place 4 mounds of your egg white mixture on a baking sheet lined with parchment paper and make a deep well in each mound.
 Bake the mounds for 3 minutes at 450 degrees.